 That’s the main reason why I started meditating, and I can assure you that it works.
 I even manage to work sometimes without any music or entertainment around.
 And the more I meditate, the more focusing becomes effortless.

 I paid my dues for this one!
-Being aware of your inner voices the good ones AND the bad ones, helps you be more fully present and able to make different choices.
-The goal is take wisdom from the past to commit to what’s happening in the present.
+Being aware of your inner voices the good ones AND the bad ones, helps you be more present and able to make different choices.
+The goal is to take wisdom from the past to commit to what’s happening in the present.
 Being self-aware also helps you choose carefully what you want to spend your energy on.
 Making you more immune to pointless arguments, gossips, critics and overall negative time-wasters.

-Self love and confidence
+Self-love and confidence

 Anxiety is the downside of thinking too much about the future, and I am guilty of that!
 To the point that sometimes even the simplest tasks seem dreadful.
 Meditation helps me have the mental clarity to be less anxious, clear my mind and reduce stress.

 I’ve never slept better than when I meditated right before bed.
 Even now, my sleep is deeper and less interrupted.
 I end up feeling more energised and productive in the morning.

 I am still waiting for this one to be honest, I must be one of the most forgetful people in the world after my husband.
 What a pair!

 Tips to establish a daily meditation practice

 When I went through my mini-depression, the first thing I did was…. googling it of course!
 I didn’t find many articles about this particular symptom, at least not helpful ones.
 So I started asking around and one of my readers, who’s originally from India mother country of yoga and meditation, gave me the best tip that can be!
 I still do it even if my depression is far behind me, so I will start with this one.